diogomonica/new.diogomonica.com/_posts/2015-12-29-from-double-f-to-double-a.markdown

 I will point out that, even though I was being cavalier, I did set a *max_age* of 60 seconds for testing, allowing me to simply disable the header and wait a minute if I messed the PINs somehow.

 If you want to reduce the risk of losing your keys or remove the need of having to deal with offline key-pairs, you can pin to a root CA. That will increase your surface of attack, but it will also make it easier to get a new valid certificate later.
-I would reccomend pining to Let's Encrypt, but be sure to read [this](https://community.letsencrypt.org/t/hpkp-best-practices-if-you-choose-to-implement/4625) before you do.
+I would recommend pinning to Let's Encrypt, but be sure to read [this](https://community.letsencrypt.org/t/hpkp-best-practices-if-you-choose-to-implement/4625) before you do.

 ## Just show me the screenshot!

-After restarting nginx with all of our new headers, voilà, A+:
+After restarting nginx with all of our new headers, voilà, A+.

 <img src="/images/from-double-f-to-double-a/securityheaders_a_plus.png"/>